NHL players not rushing back to rinks for voluntary skates - WHIZ News

 “We’ve obviously got quite a few of our guys here in town and here at the facility kind of getting on the same page, which is great,” said Tavares, the Maple Leafs’ captain.
 “We’ve got a lot of guys that are still trying to figure out their situation, but obviously have some very good setups and understand their importance to get things up to speed.”

-Getting back to games will take the league and players agreeing on testing and health-and-safety protocols amid the pandemic.
-They already signed off on a 24-team playoff format, developed a protocol for initial workouts and set a potential start for camps.
+The announcement of a potential start date for camps comes after the league and players already signed off on a 24-team playoff format, and approved protocol for initial workouts.

+Next up will be selecting two hub cities which will play host to the games, with a decision expected to come within the next 10 days.

+Of the 10 potential hubs, including three in Canada, Las Vegas is considered a strong candidate, a person familiar with discussions told The Associated Press on Friday night.
+The person spoke on the condition of anonymity because talks are private and the selection process hasn’t been completed.

 Players started skating by the handful this week in places like Boston, Chicago, Toronto, Pittsburgh, Columbus and Edmonton, while some teams waited to open their doors.
 Veteran Nashville general manager David Poile said that while almost a dozen players remained in the area, the NHL has instructed teams not to ask or encourage players to show up because this stage is voluntary.